How to hide wall mounted TV cords on fireplace walls or brick walls without the need of an electrician, power tools, or carpentry skills.

 In a perfect world, I would answer that there were electrical and cable outlets on the wall behind the TV, but since my house was built in 1993 – flat screen TV’s mounted on walls was not something builders included in their design.

-We could have drilled a hole in the wall ourselves and threaded the cords/wires through it to a basement outlet, but with the brick fireplace that was not an option.
+We could have drilled a hole in the wall ourselves and threaded the cords/wires like I did for this wall mounted TV, but with the brick fireplace that was not an option.

 What did I do?
-Abbracadabra… it is all wireless – Only kidding.
-My fix – not so magical or perfect, but one that lessens the eyesore of exposed wires.
+My easy fix is one that lessens the eyesore of exposed wires.
 I covered them with a sleeve of fabric in the same color as the wall.

 - Velcro – sticky back

 - Cable ties